wendyverdonk93/docs/content/faq/finance/about-VAT.md

 ## When is VAT deducted from my account?

-VAT is automatically deducted from your MultiSafepay Control account balance at the end of each month.
+VAT is automatically deducted from your MultiSafepay account account balance at the end of each month.

-To view the exact amount in your MultiSafepay Control > **Transaction overview**, enter 'VAT' or 'Invoice' as a search query.
+To view the exact amount in your MultiSafepay account > **Transaction overview**, enter 'VAT' or 'Invoice' as a search query.

 ### VAT invoices

 Monthly VAT invoices are for your records only.
 You don't need to pay the amount separately.

-They are uploaded to your MultiSafepay Control > **Finance** > **Invoices**.
+They are uploaded to your MultiSafepay account > **Finance** > **Invoices**.

-We also email the invoices to the **Financial email** address in your MultiSafepay Control.
+We also email the invoices to the **Financial email** address in your MultiSafepay account.
 If you have not added an email address here, we will send them to the main business email address listed in your account.

 To add a financial email address, go to **Contact Information**.